kjk/notionapi/README.md

 A page in notion is a tree of blocks of different types.
 See https://github.com/kjk/notionapi/blob/master/get_record_values.go#L31 for the definition.

 To convert Notion page to HTML you can use https://github.com/kjk/blog/blob/master/notion_to_html.go as a template.

+# Implemntation for other languages

+* https://github.com/jamalex/notion-py : for Python, even has more functionality